Hardin Valley Academy: The Nest Egg

 Unique to Hardin Valley Academy is an official branch of the UT Federal Credit Union known as the Nest Egg.
 This bank, operated by students during lunch, provides all the amenities of a standard bank while also helping students learn firsthand the principles of finance.

 Scholars' Bowl

-Founded a year after the school's inception, Hardin Valley Academy hosts an official scholars' bowl team which competes each year in the televised East Tennessee PBS Scholars' Bowl competition.
+Founded a year after the school's inception, Hardin Valley Academy hosts an official scholars' bowl team, which competes annually in the televised East Tennessee PBS Scholars' Bowl competition.
 In 2021, Hardin Valley won the tournament for the first time in school history.

 Student government

 The student government of Hardin Valley Academy sponsors the Knoxville Polar Plunge each year to benefit the Special Olympics of Tennessee.
 They also host a Special Olympics competition on Hardin Valley's campus every spring.

 Technology Student Association

 Twelve state officers of the Tennessee Technology Student Association and four national officers of the organization have been members of Hardin Valley Academy's chapter.